-14. Defined Contribution Plan
+13. Defined Contribution Plan

 The Company has a 401(k) defined contribution plan (the "401(k) Plan") for its employees.
 Eligible employees may make pretax contributions to the 401(k) Plan up to statutory limits.
-There was no discretionary match made under the 401(k) Plan as of December 31, 2020 and 2019.
+There was no discretionary match made under the 401(k) Plan as of December 31, 2021 and 2020.

-15. Related Parties
+14. Related Parties

-In October 2015, the Company entered into a five-year service agreement with Flagship Pioneering ("Flagship"), an affiliate of one of its stockholders, to provide general and administrative services to the Company, including certain consulting services and the provision of employee health and dental benefit plans for the Company's employees.
-The Company made cash payments for services received under this agreement of \$1.2 million and \$0.9 million during the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020 and 2019, the Company had no accounts payable to Flagship for costs related to the service agreement.
+In October 2015, the Company entered into a five-year service agreement with Flagship Pioneering ("Flagship"), an affiliate of one of its stockholders, Flagship Venture Funds, to provide general and administrative services to the Company, including certain consulting services and the provision of employee health and dental benefit plans for the Company's employees.
+The Company made cash payments to Flagship, for services received under this agreement, of \$1.2 million during the year ended December 31, 2020.
+As of December 31, 2021 and 2020, the Company had no accounts payable to Flagship for costs related to the service agreement.
 This agreement expired in 2020.

 In October 2015, the Company entered into a five-year consulting agreement with a scientific founder of the Company who is also a board member and a shareholder.
-In October 2020, this agreement was extended to January 1, 2022, with an option to renew.
-During the years ended December 31, 2020 and 2019, the Company paid the scientific founder \$0.2 million and \$0.2 million, respectively.
-As of December 31, 2020 the Company had less than \$0.1 million in accounts payable to this scientific founder.
+In October 2020, this agreement was extended to January 1, 2022, and is subject to automatic one-year renewal terms until terminated.
+During the years ended December 31, 2021 and 2020, the Company paid the scientific founder \$0.1 million and \$0.2 million, respectively.
+As of December 31, 2021 and 2020, the Company had less than \$0.1 million in accounts payable to this scientific founder.